 Serving as a jury member in the courts

-Jury service is your once-or-twice-in-a-lifetime opportunity to play your very own part in the criminal justice system.
-Every year around 200,000 people from across the country are selected to serve as part of a jury which will decide the fate of criminal defendants across the country.
+Every year around 180,000 people from across the country are selected to serve as part of a jury which will decide the outcome of important court cases.
+To be called for jury service means potentially playing a vital role in the criminal justice system.

-It is the responsibility of the lay jury to inspect all the evidence which is presented during a trial and to come to a decision, based on that evidence, on whether a defendant is guilty or not guilty.
+The job of a jury is to inspect all the evidence which is presented during a trial and to come to a decision, based on that evidence, on whether a defendant is guilty or not guilty.
+It can be a position of extreme responsibility as you will have a hand in establishing a verdict based on your sense of reason and best judgement.

-As well as what happens inside the courtroom there are other extraneous concerns that come along with being called to do jury service, such as securing time off from work or deferring your jury service if an inopportune date and time is chosen for you.
-Our site provides invaluable advice on all of these matters to ensure that you can operate from a position of wisdom.
+As well as what happens inside the courtroom, there are other issues to be dealt with if you are called to do jury service, such as taking time off work or deferring your jury service if an inconvenient date and time is chosen for you.
+Our site provides all the advice you need if you have been called for jury duty, in addition to a comprehensive directory of Crown Courts across the country including locations and contact details.